 - Merging up the changes in this release to newer branches, following the SemVer pattern (e.g. 3.2.4 > 3.2 > 3.3 > 3 > master).
 The more often this is done the easier it is, but this can sometimes be left for when you have more free time.
 Branches not receiving regular stable versions anymore (e.g. 3.0 or 3.1) should usually be omitted.

-- Set the github milestones to completed, and create placeholders for the next minor versions.
+Set the github milestones to completed, and create placeholders for the next minor versions.
 It may be necessary to re-assign any issues assigned to the prior milestones to these new ones.
 See the below links for each module milestone list:

 - Make sure that the releases page on github shows the new tag.